USS Morrison

+Construction and Commissioning

-Morrison was laid down by Seattle-Tacoma Shipbuilding Corp., Seattle, Wash., 30 June 1942; launched 4 July 1943, sponsored by Miss Margaret M. Morrison, daughter of Coxswain Morrison; and commissioned 18 December 1943.
+Morrison was laid down by the Seattle-Tacoma Shipbuilding Corp. of Seattle, Washington on 30 June 1942 and was launched on the 4th of July, 1943, sponsored by Miss Margaret M. Morrison, daughter of Coxswain Morrison.
+Morrison was commissioned into the U.S. Navy on 18 December 1943.

 After shakedown off San Diego, California, Morrison departed Seattle 25 February 1944 for the South Pacific, via Pearl Harbor and the Marshalls.
 In mid-April the destroyer joined TG 50.17 for screening operations off Seeadler Harbor, Manus, Admiralties, during the fueling of carriers then striking Japanese installations in the Carolines.

 Central Pacific campaigns

 Morrison returned to Pearl Harbor 9 May to train for the giant amphibious leap into the Marianas.
 Departing Pearl 31 May via Roi, Marshalls, she arrived east of Saipan 13 June for a busy month.
 Her accurate gunfire supported the initial landings on Saipan the 15th and provided close fire support thereafter.
 With little aid the crew fought off night air attacks 17 through 19 June.
 Of 40 enemy planes that approached at dusk the 17th, only 15 got by the attacks of the Navy's carrier interceptor planes; and Morrison shot down three of those.

 On 2 August the destroyer rendezvoused off Guam with Task Group 58.4 (TG 58.4) for flight operations following the landings on Guam 21 July.
 Eight days later Morrison departed Guam for Eniwetok, Marshalls, where she remained from the 13th until she got underway 29 August for the Philippines, arriving off Mindanao the morning of 9 September.
 That same day, the beginning of a 2-day strike on Mindanao, a Japanese convoy of 50 sampans and freighters was sighted heading north.
 Morrison led the intercepting force which destroyed the 10 to 15 sampans that survived the strafing by planes.
 She pushed on for airstrike operations on Peleliu, Palau; the Carolines; and Luzon, Manila, and Samar Island, Philippines, through September.

 On 2 October Morrison sailed with TG 38.3 for picket duty off Okinawa, during the airstrikes there and on other Islands in the Ryukyus 10 October.
 She continued on screen and plane guard operations off Formosa and northern Luzon during a 5-day attack beginning the 12th.
 On 16 October she screened Houston (CL-81) and Canberra (CA-70) as they retired to Ulithi.